DPHAD/Celestia-Retro-PC/README.md

 The result is a one-piece system with some real retro aesthetics; exactly what I wanted ever since coming across the Callisto-2 project (see below).

 ## A few words about the keyboard
 The keyboard is either the Raspberry Pi 400, or the official Raspberry Pi USB Keyboard.
-Both have the same dimensions.
-Both will fit and have full access to the ports on the back.
+Both have (almost!) the same dimensions.
+(The official Pi keyboard will sit about 1mm higher at the front than the Pi400, but they both "fit".)
+Both allow full access to the ports on the back.
 Both have a matte white finish that blends well if the case is printed in matte white PLA.
 [Check out this image for a fuller understanding](https://github.com/DPHAD/Celestia-Retro-PC/assets/28654887/1cfccf38-2211-4b9c-8e7b-8b4d5b4fb883).

 ## Inspiration
 I was always very inspired by the Callisto-2 project, but I wanted a bigger screen.
 I wasn't satisfied by any of the existing thin or light HDMI displays; the big ones always had bezel designs that made them awkward to integrate into DIY cases, and/or connectors in awkward positions.
 The Elecrow CrowVision display solved both problems, and had a touchscreen integrated, to boot!